 As an emotionally intelligent person, you are self-aware, and not just self-aware, you also clearly recognize your deeper character qualities as well as flaws.

 We are not talking about a particular talent or skill, that is quite easy to spot.
 What we are talking about here is “character traits”.

 You recognize which character traits you have that support your growth and make you stand out from the crowd.

 It could be your sheer curiosity, self-discipline, truthfulness, honesty, compassion, great work ethic, or just your ability to commit to something.

-You are also well aware of the weaknesses in your character that keep you from operating at your full potentials.
+You are also well aware of the weaknesses in your character that keep you from operating at your full potential.
 But being aware of them is not enough, you also continuously keep working on them.